Ruben Imingen

-Ruben Imingen (born December 4, 1986 in Fauske) is a former Norwegian football defender.
+Ruben Imingen (born December 4, 1986) is a former Norwegian football defender.

 Imingen started his football career in Steigen SK, and later moved to Fauske/Sprint, before settling at his current club Bodø/Glimt.
 He was named Player of the Season by the Bodø/Glimt supporter's club Den Gule Horde in 2006, a season which also saw his debut on the Norwegian under-21 national team.
 On the last home game for the season Imingen took goodbye from football, first he going to take a paternity leave.